imspince/midnight/content/posts/_index.md

 ﻿---
-title: "All Posts Archive"
+title: "All My Posts"
 url: "/posts/"
 paginator: false  # ← this disables any limit/pagination on this page
 ---

-Full chronological archive — no limits here.
+Everything I've posted till now, for your perusal.